 We list a few important examples of SGRL tasks. \textbf{Link prediction} seeks to estimate the likelihood of a link between two endpoints in a given graph.
-Additionally, it can be generalized to predict the type of link, such as relation prediction for heterogeneous graphs.
+Additionally, it can be generalized to predict the type of links, such as relation prediction for heterogeneous graphs.
 In this case, the set $Q$ corresponds to a pair of nodes.
-Previous studies on network science have identified the importance of leveraging the local induced subgraphs for link prediction~\cite{liben2007link}.
+The network scientific community has identified the importance of leveraging the local induced subgraphs for link prediction~\cite{liben2007link}.
 For example, the number of common friends (shown as neighbors in a social network) implies how likely two individuals may become friends in the future.
-Hence, local subgraphs provide crucial features.
-The following prediction task for higher-order pattern can be viewed a generalization of link prediction.
-For \textbf{higher-order pattern prediction}, the set $Q$ consists of three or more nodes.
-The goal is to predict whether the set of nodes in $Q$ will eventually foster a covered edge (termed hyperedge).
+Another generalized form of link prediction is \textbf{higher-order pattern prediction}, where the set $Q$ consists of three or more nodes.
+The goal is to predict whether the set of nodes in $Q$ will foster a covered edge (termed hyperedge).

-\textbf{Graph neural networks (\textbf{GNNs}).} Canonical GNNs associate each node $v$ with a vector representation $\vh$, which is learned and updated by aggregating messages from $v$'s neighbors, as

-Here, UPDATE is implemented by neural networks while AGGREGATE is a pooling operation invariant to the order of the neighbors.
-By unfolding the neighborhood around each node, the computation graph to get each node representation forms a tree structure.